 The majority of classical Hodgkin lymphoma is composed of a mixed inflammatory infiltrate composed of lymphocytes, eosinophils, fibroblasts, macrophages and plasma cells as opposed to the classical Reed-Sternberg cells.
 Nodular, lymphocyte-predominant Hodgkin lymphoma is a rare entity and accounts for less than 5% of cases.

-It is characterized by the presence of lymphocyte-predominant cells which expressed CD20, CD79a and EMA but not CD30 or CD15 which is expressed in the classical type.
-Overall Hodgkin’s lymphoma has a high cure rate and overall survival.
+It is characterized by the presence of lymphocyte-predominant cells which expressed CD20, CD79a, and EMA but not CD30 or CD15 which is expressed in the classical type.
+Overall, Hodgkin lymphoma has a high cure rate and overall survival.
 However, exposure to radiation and chemotherapy in those patients diagnosed at a young age increases their risk of other malignancies later in life.